 How Does This Curbside Thing Work?

 Our pickup window is located on the 4th Avenue side of the Village Hall building.
-Just look for the only open window in the dead of winter.
+Just look for the only open window.
 Come on up, ring the doorbell, and we'll be happy to assist you.
 Please bring your library card if you wish to check out materials.

 All returns should be placed in the book drop.
 You'll find the book depository at the front of the building, just to the left of the Village Hall doors.